 Why this pack – Key benefits

-- Very reliable tool from a company which started in 1898.
+- Very reliable tool from a company that started in 1898.

 - Dual access to the main compartment.